forestdb/forestdb.org/models/2025-problang-comparison-class.md

 Generally, you would think that most people are either short or tall.
 If someone were to fall in the unique case that they are exactly not tall or short, silence may be warranted.
 However, there are state/threshold/parameter combinations in our test cases that warrant the speaker to consider silence.

-In our test cases we are looking at the subparameters for gymnasts (who are generally shorter than the superordinate population.
+In our test cases we are looking at the subparameters for gymnasts (who are generally shorter than the superordinate population).
 If we look at our "lower SHORT threshold" speaker (listed below), where the state is lower than both the tall and the short threshold, the speaker is much more likely to consider uttering "short" when factoring in the superordinate parameters.
 This is because the state is much more likely to be interpreted as short (using the meaning function) compared to when subordinate parameters are used (i.e. you are more likely to consider someone who is short to be short when comparing them to all people than when comparing them to gymnasts).

 So that begs the larger question: why, when comparing a short person to gymnasts, does the speaker think that silence is just as informative as uttering "short"?
 In this case, when the comparison class is gymnasts, and not all people, calling a person short may be uninformative, since compared to gymnasts they may be average, which leads the speaker to consider silence.